 The Abstraction Task List

-tab will be unique for each user, showing a tailored view of the particular tasks they are to complete.
+web part is typically included in the dashboard for any NLP project, and shows each viewing user a tailored view of the particular tasks they are to complete.
 Typically a user will have only one type of task to perform, but if they play different roles, such as for different document types, they will see multiple lists.
-Tasks may be grouped in batches, such as by focus area or priority, making it easier to work and communicate efficiently.
-Below the personalized task list(s), the All Cases

 The assigned user completes a manual document abstraction following the steps outlined here: